A Final Voyage On Portugal’s The Presidential Train

 In an age where speed and efficiency rules, one can easily question how some slow and old train trips that cost between $4000-$10000 and beyond can exist.
 And yet they do.

 The Belmond British Pullman, the Venice Simplon-Orient-Express, and the Mahajaras’ Express are regularly sold out months in advance.
-The Cruise Train Seven Stars in Japan has a 4 day 3 night trip that works on a lottery application opened for just one month a year for trips in the following year.
+The Cruise Train Seven Stars in Japan has a 4 day 3 night trip that works on a lottery application opened for just one month a year in advance.

 And those who could afford such travels, had the same taste for high class comfort and service on the road as they did at home.
 One can hardly expect Monsieur Hercule Poirot to dine on canned tuna when he ventures outside of England to solve a murder.